OpenDeepLearningAI/OpenDeepLearning/README.md

 - **Translate the website into another language:** We need assistance translating the site into various languages.
 If interested, join our [Discord community](https://discord.gg/sPEeV3E7tS) and indicate your interest in the corresponding language, or simply push the repository.
 For additional information, refer to the [Next.js i18 docs](https://nextra.site/docs/guide/i18n).

+For more information, kindly refer to the instructions provided on the [contribution page](https://www.openmlguide.org/contribute/).

 ## Running the guide locally

 Ensure that you have Node version >= 18.X.X .
 Subsequently, execute the following commands in a terminal: